determined.ink

 After many trials, the wheel motif was found to be satisfying enough to serve as the basis for creating larger and more resource-consuming pieces.

 Mining a single pixel takes on average, 1 - 3 seconds.
 The small 300×300 piece requires around two days of continuous computation, consisting of 90,000 pixels, each representing a solved cryptographic puzzle.
-A 4K resolution image (8.3 million pixels) was estimated to require months of mining time with the current computational power.

 The method is fully deterministic, meaning that the same seed would always yield the same artwork.